inca-viewer/inca/README.md

 - on screen far left - next song in playlist

 Back click
-- in media - previous media
+- in media - exit
 - on background - top of page then previous page

 Long back click
+- on image - previous image
-in browser - close current tab in other app - close app
+- in browser - close current tab
+- in other app - close app

 Win + \
 - toggle browser / desktop - copy instead of move files